-What Is The Alcohol Detox Timeline?
+What Is the Alcohol Detox Timeline?

 The alcohol detox timeline refers to the withdrawal process and symptoms you will experience when you quit drinking.
 When you drink alcohol regularly and then quit abruptly, it can lead to serious complications.
 This is because over time alcohol has altered your brain chemistry.
 When an individual has developed a tolerance to alcohol, meaning they have to drink more and more often or stronger and stronger liquor, it is a sign they have a dependency or addiction.
 This disease can be treated but needs to be addressed sooner rather than later.
 One way to understand alcohol use disorder is by identifying the stages and symptoms of alcohol withdrawal.